Senegal star Balde feels 'indebted' to Barcelona and keen on La Liga football | Goal.com

 “I have very good memories [of La Masia], I started there when I was nine-years-old and these were decisive years of my life, what I have today, I owe everything to La Masia and Barça."

-Now enjoying some regular game time at Monaco following a loan spell at Inter Milan last season, Balde appears to be enjoying his game in France.
+Now earning some regular game time at Monaco following a loan spell at Inter Milan last season, Balde appears to be enjoying his game in France.

 “This is my second year, with Roberto Moreno [Monaco coach] we have regained stability.
 We have a good team, it's a good club,” Balde said.